ansys/scade-ps/doc/source/user-guide/rename-unused.rst

 double-check the list of unused files, and then delete them easily from the command line or the Windows explorer.

-This too considers SCADE model files (XSCADE, SCADE) and annotation files (ANN).
+This tool considers SCADE model files (XSCADE, SCADE) and annotation files (ANN).

 Usage
 =====